 The Foundation currently owns nine historical, highly valued instruments: five violins, two violas and two cellos.
 A group of experts selects the musicians to whom the instruments are lent, based not only on their previous achievements but also challenging future plans.

 Antonio Stradivarius violin, the "Irish", 1702: Kasmir Uusitupa

 Pierre & Hippolyte Silvestre violin, 1843: Hanna Parviainen

 Nicolas Lupot cello, 1795: Lauri Kankkunen

 The Art Foundation was founded in 1987 to manage the first musical instruments acquired by the then Pohjola Bank in the mid-1980s and enhance this collection.
 For example, the bank bought Stradivarius in the US in 1986.

-The Pohjola Bank Art Foundation's other key task is to promote Finnish modern visual arts by acquiring works of art directly from their creators, the art collection comprising paintings, sculptures and graphic arts.
+The OP Art Foundation's other key task is to promote Finnish modern visual arts by acquiring works of art directly from their creators, the art collection comprising paintings, sculptures and graphic arts.
 The Foundation augments its collection every year, making use of experts in the field.